-A one bedroom apartment would take movers approximately 2 to 4 hours to pack and a two bedroomed apartment would take movers approximately 3 to 5 hours to pack.
+A one-bedroom apartment would take movers approximately 2 to 4 hours to pack, and a two bedroomed apartment would take movers around 3 to 5 hours to pack.

 It takes movers on average of 15 to 20 days to move across country.

 The best thing to do would be to contact your estate agent for a free moving quote on the property you are interested in; they should be able to break down all the moving costs for you.

 For more moving tips and information on what to pack first when moving house read this post

 You will soon be settling down and enjoying your new home!